Key Summary:

-“The agency has given 700 breakthrough designations in recent years, of which only about 70 of actually got commercialised.
+“The agency has given 700 breakthrough designations in recent years, of which only about 70 actually got commercialised.
 So we are one of those 70, a very, very small cohort that actually makes it through to commercialising a breakthrough designation,” Hoare says.

 Founded in 2018 by University of Melbourne researchers Professor Mark Cook and Associate Professor Chris Williams, Epiminder’s implantable device monitors the brain’s electrical activity to detect epileptic seizures.

-Taking inspiration from the Cochlear implant, the “Minder” - a tiny device with a string of electrodes - is implanted under the scalp and gives patients a “weather forecast” of their brain activity, alerting them that they may soon suffer a seizure.
+Taking inspiration from the Cochlear implant, the Minder device is a small implant with electrodes placed under the scalp.
+It provides patients a “weather forecast” of their brain activity, alerting them of potential seizures.
+It has been called a “Fitbit for the brain.”

-“So having the FDA approval means that we can distribute and sell the product in the United States for its indicated population, and we are very pleased with the labelling that we got from the agency so we can go and start selling in the second half of calendar 2025,” Hoare says.
+“Having the FDA approval means that we can distribute and sell the product in the United States for its indicated population, and we are very pleased with the labelling that we got from the agency so we can go and start selling in the second half of calendar 2025,” Hoare says.

 “Cochlear has been a development partner for a long period of time.
 They provided a lot of capital and then a lot of technology to help get us where we are in seven years,” Hoare says.